Skip to content

 What is a JWT?

-A JSON Web Token (JWT) is a compact, URL-safe way to represent claims between two parties.
+A JSON Web Token (JWT, defined in RFC 7519) is a compact, URL-safe way to represent claims between two parties.
 It's the most common format for stateless authentication on the web — when you log in, the server returns a JWT, and your client sends it on every subsequent request to prove who you are.
+The server can trust the token without a database lookup because the signature proves it issued the token and that nothing has been altered since.

 Why decoding tokens locally matters